Job description

 alumni placed in government, AI safety labs, and universities

-Application Form Program Structure & Benefits Post-AGI Civilisation Dynamics / Gradual Disempowerment track Who Should Apply Application ProcessProgram Structure & Benefits
+Expression of Interest for future opportunities Program Structure & Benefits Post-AGI Civilisation Dynamics / Gradual Disempowerment track Who Should Apply Application ProcessProgram Structure & Benefits

 The fellowship includes: